The Health Benefits of Bone Broth

 - Easy & Delicious Bone Broth Recipe

 When I first wrote about it, I talked about how it helped my skin and my mood.
-Now more than three years later, I can say that drinking bone broth on a regular basis makes a big difference in the quality of my skin overall.
+Now more than four years later, I can say that drinking bone broth on a regular basis makes a big difference in the quality of my skin overall.

 My face remains wrinkle-free and firm, my arm skin is firm and I don’t have any cellulite.